Prosecutors: Dinkins viewed violent porn before Breasia Terrell's murder

 Testimony of a young boy

-Breasia’s brother was eight at the time the pair spent the night with Dinkins and she disappeared.
+Breasia’s brother was 8 at the time the pair spent the night with Dinkins and she disappeared.
 He is Dinkins’ son.
 He and Breasia share the same mother, Aishia Lankford.

 Cunningham’s motion details that on July 9, 2020, Breasia and her brother spent the night at the apartment of Andrea Culberson, Dinkins’ girlfriend.